 Karen Getty, Tour Services Coordinator, VMFA

-Expand your knowledge of African American culture by examining art in the Virginia Museum of Fine Art’s collection.
-This lecture will observe many works by artists that deal with African American life and history as well as art that ranges in time period, style and subject matter.
-Gain an understanding of and appreciation for the discipline of African American Art.
+Expand your knowledge of African American culture by examining art in the Virginia Museum of Fine Arts' collection.
+This lecture will observe many works by artists who deal with African American life and history as well as art that ranges in time period, style, and subject matter.
+Gain an understanding of and appreciation for the discipline of African American art.

 Evie Terrono, Associate Professor of Art History, Randolph-Macon College